Enough of this smoke. I’m outta here

 Chris has a background in marketing so during the bus ride he became quite engaged with Stephanie and (I think) her mother-in-law who was traveling with her.
 I overheard bits of the conversation as he suggested some creative ways she might consider as a means of fulfilling her mandate to increase tourism to the Blackfoot Reservation as the newly named Director of Tourism, Parks and Recreation for the Blackfeet Nation.

-Charles suggested we stop for lunch at the Snowgoose Grille – the restaurant at St. Mary Lodge just outside the park gates.
+Charles suggested we stop for lunch at the Snowgoose Grille – the restaurant at Saint Mary Lodge just outside the park gates.
 Although we hadn’t been terribly active, we were all sufficiently hungry that we agreed we should stop.
 Chris, Wendy, Stephanie, and her companion were planning to lunch together and they invited me to join them.
-The six of us squeezed around a table in a booth like this one (photo from the glacierparkcollection.com website).
+The six of us squeezed around a table in a booth like this one (photo from the glacierparkcollection website).

 Although I was a bit late to their discussion of creative ways to increase tourism for the reservation, I listened quietly for a few minutes and then, as I am rarely hesitant to do, injected my opinions and ideas into the conversation.
-We peppered Stephanie with questions and, I think aurally assaulted her spewing suggestion after suggestion in rapid fire succession.
+We peppered Stephanie with questions and, I think, aurally assaulted her spewing suggestion after suggestion in rapid fire succession.
 While Craig certainly put forth more creative ideas than I, I think my perspectives added some value.
 Because my stop in Butte was quite fresh in my memory, I drew on that to tell Stephanie how the citizens of that town had turned the Berkeley Pit, the “country’s largest body of toxic water”, into a tourism opportunity and that, given the natural beauty of the area and the proud history of her tribe, finding opportunities here should be a bit less challenging.

 We continued a lively conversation on the bus and by the time we got back to the hotel, Wendy, Craig, and I had agreed to meet for dinner.
 At this second shared meal of the day, our conversation was topically broad ranging from a comparison of experiences on our Big Ash Country travels, to a shared interest in baseball, to politics, and even to the Mario Livio book I was reading at the time.

-Saturday arrives and I depart
+Saturday arrives and I depart.

 The forecast for the ninth anticipated no significant improvement regarding the wildfires and with Waterton Park – Glacier’s Canadian sister park – already closed, I didn’t see much reason to stay.
 I’d told Craig and Wendy at dinner that I’d checked with the hotel and been assured that I’d face no penalty for checking out a day early so my new plan was to leave in the morning and return to Calgary where I anticipated I could find some things of interest to close the trip.